vercetti11/treyway/README.md

 # Thoughts
 I can improve the app with actual rendered validation messages by using [react-hook-form](https://github.com/react-hook-form/react-hook-form).<br/>

-State could be stored to `localstorage` in order to persist an accidental reload; alternatively, accidental reload could be prevented by setting an observer on `beforeunload` event.<br/>
+State can be stored to `localstorage` to persist an accidental reload; alternatively, accidental reload could be prevented by setting an observer on `beforeunload event.<br/>

 React Hook Form praises it's superiority to [Redux Form](https://github.com/redux-form/redux-form), but it doesn't mean it is against Redux.
 The approach I would take using react-hook-form with Redux is to dispatch actions on submit instead of <input onChange.
 <br/>